backstage/backstage/docs/local-dev/cli-build-system.md

 caching that this enables, such as Docker image builds.
-To use the skeleton archive you copy it over to the target directory along with the root `package.json` and `yarn.lock`, extract the archive, and then run `yarn install --production`.
+To use the skeleton archive you copy it over to the target directory along with the root `package.json` and `yarn.lock`, extract the archive, and then run `yarn workspaces focus --all --production`.
 Your target directory will then have all dependencies installed, and as soon as you copy over and extract the contents of the `bundle.tar.gz` archive on top of it, the backend will be ready to run.